Alcohol Policing Partnership Program

 already had a close working relationship with the local ABC District Office.

-Others develop the relationships through the Grant Assistance Program.
+Others develop the relationships through the Alcohol Policing Partnership

 - MEDIA.
 Grant agencies use the media to effectively publicize their activities.
 Media stories are generally positive, telling how the grant funds are used to crack down on alcohol-related crime.
 The media coverage helps bring about voluntary compliance among licensees who may be unaware of the law.